seamplex/feenox/tests/nafems/le10/README.md

 sudo cp feenox-v0.1.152-g8329396-linux-amd64/bin/feenox /usr/local/bin
 ```

 Instead, it can be compiled from the [Github repository](https://github.com/seamplex/feenox) using stack PETSc from `apt` (which might be considered "old" in some GNU/Linux distributions).
-This will also enable the MUMPS solver and will add an extra curve named "FeenoX MUMPS" to the results:
+This will also enable the MUMPS solver (so an extra curve named "feenox mumps" will be added to the results):

 ```terminal
 sudo apt-get install gcc make git automake autoconf libgsl-dev petsc-dev slepc-dev